Voravity/G1-Fitness/README.md

     npm install

     # Environment Setup
-    # NOTE: we may have pushed our own .env in the repo. this is incase issues with client id or keys arise so the project is still deployable in one way.
-Otherwise follow below:
+    # NOTE: FOR UCF GRADER, TO MAKE IT EASIER TO GRADE FOLLOW THESE INSTRUCTIONS (recommended):
+    - Create a .env file in the server folder and write the following lines:

+    PORT=8080

+    GOOGLE_CLIENT_ID=your-google-client-id

+    GOOGLE_CLIENT_SECRET=your-google-client-secret

+    SESSION_SECRET=super-secret-session-string (input a string)

+    - Go to server folder, then auth folder, in authRoutes and authPassport comment out the code for github and facebook.
+    - Theres already a comment like /*TO COMMENT ALL DELETE ->*/ just delete the */ to comment all the relevant code.

+    # Otherwise follow below:
-    Create a .env file in the server folder:
+    Create a .env file in the server folder and write the following lines:

     PORT=8080